SteveSayantan/NodeJS-Playground/06-jobs-api/docgenSetup.md

 ## SetUp :

-It only works with Postman JSON Collections.
-We generate collection (a JSON file ) by clicking on `...` beside the name of the collection and `Export`.
+- It only works with **Postman** JSON Collections.
+In Postman, we generate collection (a JSON file ) by clicking on `...` beside the name of the collection and `Export`.

-- Either, you have to download Postman locally, test the API, generate the collection

-    **OR**

-- make a collection separately with the help of Postman Web after publishing your API and generate the collection.
+    - Instead, we can use Thunder Client and generate JSON using `Convert to Postman` option by clicking on `...` .

 - Run `docgen build -i <INPUT_FILE_PATH> -o <OUTPUT_FILE_PATH>` command for generating the html file from the collection (docs.json).
 For example: